 - Will your child attend school with neighboring families?

-- Is it important that your child is able to attend school with the same students throughout their academic career?
+- Is it important that your child attends school with the same students throughout their academic career?

 Quality education should not break the bank.
-That being said, it is still a factor that should be taken into consideration when choosing a preschool.
+With that said, it is still a factor that should be taken into consideration in knowing how to find the best preschool.

 Scholarships are a good way to offset tuition costs.
 Additionally, referral programs are a lucrative way to save on tuition.